-I am a linguist and postdoctoral researcher at the Leibniz-Center for General Linguistics (ZAS) in Berlin, where I am employed as part of the project DP-Border (PIs: Artemis Alexiadou and Uli Sauerland).
-Before coming to ZAS, I earned my PhD in linguistics at Stony Brook University, specializing in semantics and its interfaces with pragmatics and syntax.
+I am a linguist working as a postdoctoral researcher at the Leibniz-Center for General Linguistics (ZAS) in Berlin, as part of the project DP-Border (PIs: Artemis Alexiadou and Uli Sauerland).
+Before coming to ZAS, I earned my PhD in linguistics at Stony Brook University, specializing in semantics and its interfaces with syntax and pragmatics.
 My dissertation, The Mereology of Attitudes, was advised by Richard Larson.
-My research interests are relatively broad, encompassing attitudes, modals, events, mereology, measurement, scope, and co-linguistic content (e.g., gestures).
+My research interests include attitudes, modals, events, mereology, measurement, scope, and co-linguistic content (e.g., gestures); for more information, see here.
 My work has been published in the peer-reviewed journals Linguistics and Philosophy, Glossa, and Snippets, as well as the proceedings of Semantics and Linguistic Theory (SALT).
 My Google Scholar profile can be seen here.

 Photo by Kerstin Vihman